 The Storage Networking Industry Association (SNIA) is set to officially announce a new set of vendor independent certification exams for end users this Friday.
-When SearchStorage.com reported the SNIA's new educational program,
+When SearchStorage.com reported the SNIA's new educational program, we asked users if they would pursue the vendor-neutral industry exams.

 The response so far has been positive, but there are a few dissenters.